List of numismatics awards: Elvira Clain-Stefanelli Memorial Award for Achievement in Numismatics

 Administered by the American Numismatic Association—Named for Elvira Clain-Stefanelli, the award was established and first given in 2013 to honor women who have made significant contributions to numismatics.
 These contributions, whether in research, leadership or mentorship, must have made a lasting impact on the numismatic community and demonstrated a lifelong commitment to the betterment of numismatics.

+Ernst von Sieglin Forschungspreis für NachwuchswissenschaftlerInnen der Klassischen Archäologie

+The Ernst von Sieglin Preis is administered by the Institute of Classical Archaeology, University of Tubingen.
+An annual prize offered by the Sieglin family with the aim of supporting internationally highly recognised scholarship in Classical Archaeology - in line with von Sieglin's interests in Mediterranean archaeology and material culture.

 Farran Zerbe Memorial Award

-Administered by the American Numismatic Association (ANA) -- The highest honor conferred by the ANA, the Farran Zerbe Memorial Award is given in recognition of numerous years of outstanding, dedicated service to numismatics.
+The Farran Zerbe Memorial Award is administered by the American Numismatic Association (ANA) -- The highest honor conferred by the ANA, the Farran Zerbe Memorial Award is given in recognition of numerous years of outstanding, dedicated service to numismatics.